-While the Grand Round was initially perceived as a recreational facility, the portions of the route that are already in place also form the backbone of the bicycle network for transportation cycling as well.
+While the Grand Round was initially perceived as a recreational amenity, the existing portions of the Grand Round form the backbone of the bicycle transportation network as well.
 The potential for high-quality parkway trails to encourage bicycle use for transportation purposes and to attract a new segment of the population to bicycles should not be underestimated.